 Hamilton Finlay created the beehives in response to the pastoral atmosphere of Jupiter Artland's landscape, in particular the woodland and wildflower meadow.

-Ask your students to look at these images of Beehives and discuss as a class their responses to the artwork.
+Discuss the artwork as a class.
 (Visit the artwork page on Art UK to see more views of it.)

 The words on the beehives suggest the movement and activity of the bees as they buzz around the wildflowers of the meadow sipping pollen.
 They also conjure up an image of summer days and the pastoral beauty of the landscape.